 Using OADP for VM Data Protection

-There are basically only three things in IT that can get you fired; theft, hitting the big red button in the data center and f***ing up the backups
+There are basically only three things in IT that can get you fired: theft, hitting the big red button, and f***ng up the backups.

 Prerequisites